 Per past practice, the business income tax (BIT) reserve is funded at 10% of BIT revenues (\$11.3 million) for FY 2022.
 This is in addition to the County's 10% General Fund revenue reserve (\$48.9 million).
 Consistent with past practice, the FY 2022 budget conservatively assumes that departments will fully spend their FY 2021 General Fund appropriations.

-The Chair's Message provides additional information on her policy initiatives and the County's COVID-19 response.
-The message can be found at https://www.multco.us/budget/fy-2022-adopted-budget.
+The Chair's Message provides additional information on her policy initiatives and the County's COVID-19 response can be found at www.multco.us/budget.

 Overview of Additions, Reductions and Reallocations